 At the same time, the Hilltoppers improved their scoring defense from 121st nationally in 2014 (39.9) to 41st in 2016 (24.6), their total defense from 120th (509.9) to 41st (367.6) and their rushing defense from 111th (220.8) to second (97.2).

-Brohm enjoyed an outstanding collegiate career as a quarterback at Louisville from 1989 to 1993.
-A three-year starter, he ranks among the Cardinals' career leaders in touchdown passes (sixth, 38), total offense (seventh, 5,410), completion percentage (eighth, .562), passing yards (eighth, 5,451), passing efficiency (eighth, 129.97), passing attempts (ninth, 715) and completions (ninth, 402).
-Brohm was voted the team's Most Valuable Player during both his junior and senior seasons, and always will be remembered for his gritty performance in leading Louisville to an 18-7 victory over Michigan State in the 1993 Liberty Bowl.
-Playing with two steel pins and a steel plate in the index finger of his throwing hand, Brohm completed 19-of-29 passes for 197 yards and a touchdown, while playing in 20-degree temperatures and freezing rain, to earn the game's MVP award.
-His number 11 was honored by Louisville as part of its Ring of Honor in 2006.
+Brohm enjoyed an outstanding collegiate career at Louisville from 1989 to 1993.
+A three-year starter, he still ranks among the Cardinals’ career leaders in touchdown passes (tied for seventh, 38), total offense (eighth, 5,410), completion percentage (ninth, .562), passing yards (ninth, 5,451), passing efficiency (ninth, 129.97), passing attempts (10th, 715) and completions (10th, 402).
+Brohm was voted the team’s Most Valuable Player during both his junior and senior seasons, and his number 11 became part of the Louisville Ring of Honor in 2006.

 A native of Louisville, Brohm (born April 24, 1971) earned his bachelor's degree in business administration in 1994.
 He and his wife, Jennifer, have a son, Brady, and a daughter, Brooke.
 Jeff is one of four family members to be a football letterwinner at Louisville, along with his father, Oscar (quarterback 1966-69), and brothers, Greg (wide receiver 1989-92) and Brian (quarterback 2004-07).
 The Brohm family, including mother, Donna, and sister, Kim, was inducted into the Louisville Catholic Sports Hall of Fame in 2013.